LUKE 21

 JESUS DESCRIBES FUTURE DESTRUCTION AS A WARNING TO THE DISCIPLES

 Jesus watches as people give to the temple collection box.
 Rich people put in large amounts of money, but a poor widow is only able to contribute two small coins, worth about a penny.
-He tells His disciples that her gift is the greatest, because she continues to give in poverty and her donation requires a greater sacrifice.
+He tells His disciples that her gift is the greatest because she gives in poverty, and her donation requires a greater sacrifice.

-As the disciples admire the beauty of the temple, Jesus warns of a future time when the temple will be destroyed.
-The disciples ask when this will occur and He shares that there will be war and unrest before the time of destruction.
+As the disciples admire the temple's beauty, Jesus warns of a future time when it will be destroyed.
+The disciples ask when this will occur, and He says there will be a time of war and unrest before the temple’s destruction.
 Jesus warns the disciples that many will come after Him, claiming to be the Savior, but only Jesus is the Son of God.

 Jesus continues to warn the disciples, telling of a time of wars and persecution.
 Nations will rise against each other, and kingdoms will be at war.
 Famine, illness, and terror will occur throughout the land as signs from heaven.
 The disciples will face opposition, and many will be imprisoned.
-Jesus encourages them to use this obstacle as an opportunity to be witnesses and share the hope of God and promises that the disciples will receive divine wisdom, allowing them to overcome their adversaries.
+Jesus encourages them to use this obstacle as an opportunity to be witnesses and share the hope of God.
+He promises that the disciples will receive divine wisdom, allowing them to overcome their adversaries.
 Although the disciples will be persecuted for their faith, He encourages them to endure.
-Despite the alarming nature of His message, Jesus tells the disciples that they do not need to fear or be anxious.
+Despite the alarming nature of His message, Jesus tells the disciples that they do not need to be fearful or anxious.

 Jesus foretells the coming destruction of Jerusalem.
-Warning the disciples, He tells them that the time of desolation will be near once the city of Jerusalem is surrounded by armies.
+Warning the disciples, He tells them that the time of desolation will be near once armies surround the city of Jerusalem.
 Jesus mourns for the city and tells of Jerusalem's impending defeat.

-Jesus shares briefly the details of His return, reporting the signs of His return, describing the seas roaring with waves, heaven being shaken, and miraculous movement in the sun, moon, and stars.
-When these signs occur, the redemption of those who believe in Him will occur.
+Jesus briefly shares details of His return, describing the seas roaring with waves, heaven being shaken, and miraculous movement in the sun, moon, and stars.
+When these signs occur, those who believe in Him will be redeemed.
 Just as the fig trees bear fruit in a certain season, the timing of the return will be revealed through signs.
 Although the earth will eventually fade away, the words of Jesus remain true forever.

-Jesus warns the people to watch themselves, being mindful of drunkenness and despair.
+Jesus warns people to watch themselves and be mindful of drunkenness and despair.
 He encourages them to pray, asking God for strength in difficult times.
-The time referred to in this passage is often referred to as the “end times,” but for God’s people, it is the start of eternity in heaven!
+The time referred to in this passage is often referred to as the “end times,” but for God’s people, it will be the start of eternal life!

 Previous